 By making sure your insulation is up to code, you are not only protecting your home and energy, but your family as well.

-You could be losing heat through your ceiling and walls if your insulation is less than the recommended minimum.
+You could be losing heat through your ceiling and walls if your insulation is less than the recommended minimum, which is measured by r-value.
 Older homes may not meet the minimum as they would have been built when the minimum was different.
 Many people living in an older home don’t think about the insulation, but this is a potential energy and money saving opportunity.